-- Lunch detention is a mild to moderate form of discipline. - Lunch detention may be issued the same day of the offense. - Students will report on-time (within 5 minutes of the bell) to the detention room.
-Students late to detention will serve another one. - Students who fail to serve detention or misbehave during detention will serve in-school suspension (ISS). - Students in Lunch Detention will be served the cold lunch choice for that day, or a cold lunch brought from home.
+- Detention is a mild to moderate form of discipline. - Detention may be issued the same day of the offense. - Students will report on-time (within 5 minutes of the bell) to the detention room.
+Students late to detention will serve another one. - Students who fail to serve detention or misbehave during detention may serve in-school suspension (ISS). - Students in Lunch Detention will be served the cold lunch choice for that day, or a cold lunch brought from home.
 Food delivery will not be allowed in lunch detention.